128technology/docs/docs/cli_reference.md

 #### Description

-The _search_ command and its various subcommands let users search through the 128T router&#39;s PCLI command tree, the configuration tree, and user-supplied configuration data to locate the information specified by the supplied _query_ string.
+The _search_ command and its various subcommands let users search through the 128T router&#x27;s PCLI command tree, the configuration tree, and user-supplied configuration data to locate the information specified by the supplied _find_ string.

 When omitting the optional filter, the _search_ command will return results for all of the types of information it can locate: commands, configuration attributes, and configuration data.